AnushaPB/wingen/paperex/README.md

-The simulation example was executed using the `run_simex.sh` script which runs the Geonomics simulation and then the time tests to generate all of the rasters and time data for the different dataset types.
+The simulation example was executed using the `run_simex.sh` script which runs the Geonomics simulation and then the time tests to generate all of the rasters and computational time results for the different dataset types.

 *Note: some of these are parallelized tasks set up to operate on a 32 processor system, this can be modified by going into any of the files